aminetunc/aminetunc/README.md

 here are a few facts about me 😄

-- 🔭 I’m currently working on my `new Profile`
+- 🔭 I am currently attending a `coding bootcamp at neuefische`
-- 🌱 I’m actually learning to create one
+- 🌱 I can't wait to see how my profile will look soon!

 - ⚡ Fun fact: i have a picture of elon musk hanging in my apartment because it motivates me